Skip to content

 When Outsourcing Wins on Pure Math

 Outsourcing any task — cleaning, yard work, bookkeeping, repairs, meal preparation — wins financially when your hourly value exceeds the task's break-even hourly rate.
 Break-even rate is outsource cost divided by DIY hours.
 If task costs 200 to outsource and takes 4 hours DIY, break-even is 50/hour.
 Your hourly value below 50 means DIY wins; above 50 means outsource wins.
-The calculator runs this math for any task frequency to show annual savings of the winning choice.
+The calculator runs this math for any task frequency to show annual savings of the option with the lower calculated total.

 Common Task Break-Even Rates